taatuut/shopper/README.md

 `mongodb://localhost:27017/shopper`

 ### Atlas
-Get the connection string from the Atlas user interface for the cluster you want to use, you need to change *user name*, *password* and *database name*.
+Get the connection string from the Atlas user interface for the cluster you want to use, you need to set *user name*, *password* and *database name*.

 `mongodb+srv://<user>:<pass>@yourserver.at.mongodb.net/shopper`

-Set atlas_uri as an environment variable to avoid storing connection strings, passwords and the alike in code
+Set atlas_uri as an environment variable to be able to retrieve it from both Python script and Java jar (and to avoid storing connection strings, passwords and the alike in code...).

 On MacOS, Linux